Lady Marmalade singer Sarah Dash, of the group Labelle, dies at 76

 The track found a new audience when it was re-recorded by Christine Aguilera, Pink, Lil' Kim and Mya for the soundtrack of Baz Luhrmann's film Moulin Rouge in 2001.

-Born in New Jersey in 1945, Dash joined up with Patti LaBelle, Nona Hendryx and Cindy Birdsong and they settled on the name LaBelle in 1971.
+Born in New Jersey in 1945, Dash joined up with Patti LaBelle and Nona Hendryx and they settled on the name LaBelle in 1971.
 They became known for their fusion of rock, R&B and funk, and their lavish stage outfits, including a set of spacesuits.

 They opened for bands such as The Who before finding mainstream fame themselves.